KempnerInstitute/raptor/README.md

 ### Extracting DINOv2 Activations for ImageNet-1k
 For ImageNet, we precompute the DINOv2 activations so that `Raptor` can train faster.
 We provide a script to extract the activations from the ImageNet-1k dataset.
 This script is available in the `data` directory.
-Warning: This script takes around 5 hours to run on 1 H100 GPU, and storing the activations requires a lot of disk space.
+This script takes around 5 hours to run on 1 H100 GPU, and storing the activations requires a lot of disk space.
 ```bash
 cd data
 python 000_precompute_dinov2_act.py